Cinterion TC65′s TCP stack limits

 I asked for help to the french Cinterion’s support with complete description of the problem, “AT^SCFG” complete view and some libpcap network captures.
 And they couldn’t give me any real solution to this problem.

 I think this is a chosen restriction.
-The chip has a memory of 400 Kb, to use this the chip would have to use a more complex TCP stack and to consume some RAM to store the last not yet aknowledged messages.
+The chip has a memory of 400 Kb, to send a packet before waiting the acknowledge of the previous packet, it would have to use a more complex TCP stack and to consume some RAM to store all the packets left to acknowledge.
 I might be wrong, there might be a way to activate this, but right now Cinterion isn’t able give me any answer.

 The only solution I found is to send data from the TC65 using UDP and to receive data using TCP.
 And receiving in real-time (I mean short time) DOES work perfectly with the chip (no need for increasing the receive buffer).
 You just have to disable Nagle’s algorithm (TCP_NODELAY=TRUE) on the remote host (most probably the TCP server).